unahouExosite/docs/widget/README.md

 }
 ```

 - `Deferred` is an object that may be called with `done()` and/or `fail()` callbacks to handle success or failure condition.
-The callback passed to the deferred object’s done method will get the data passed as arguments.
+The callback passed to the deferred object’s done method will get the array of points that were read passed as arguments (each point as one argument).

 #### Example